Skip to main content

 Keeping configuration files separate for different environments, such as development, staging, and production, can provide several benefits, including increased flexibility, improved security, and easier maintenance.

 APISIX supports separation of configuration files by environment.
-While the config-default.yaml file is always recognized as the default configuration, you can set the APISIX_PROFILE environment variable to determine which set of other configuration files APISIX should use.
+You can set the APISIX_PROFILE environment variable to differentiate which set of other configuration files APISIX should use.

 By default, when APISIX_PROFILE is not set, APISIX looks for the following configuration files: